-- TfL Student Perception of College (SPOC) twice a year, students contribute to class teacher and whole school evaluation through completion of a Student Perception of Course (SPOC) survey.
-The 20 questions on the survey ask for students' views on the quality of teaching and learning in each of their courses.
+- TfL Student Perception of College (SPOC) twice a year, students contribute to class teacher and whole faculty evaluation through completion of a Student Perception of Course (SPOC) survey.
+The 10 questions on the survey ask for students' views on the quality of teaching and learning in each of their courses.
 The analysis of the student responses informs teachers, HoS and Senior Leaders of the strengths of teaching and learning in each subject area, as well as areas for development.
 The first survey is conducted in November and the second one in March.
-The 20 questions ask for students' views on the learning environment, teacher subject knowledge and the pedagogy in each of their courses. - Teacher Development Learning Walk Student Views as part of the annual cycle of teacher development learning walks, observers take the views of students about the quality of the teaching and learning in their lessons through either discussions with a small group of students in the classroom or an online questionnaire after the lesson. - Progress Review Student Panels (QA6) as part of the half-termly progress review cycle, a sample of students in each curriculum area is invited to join a student panel to discuss their recent formal assessment performance, their areas for development and their learning more generally.
-These panels are led by the HoS and Senior Link.
-Students are asked about topics previously covered on the Programme of Study (PoS) to see if knowledge has been transferred into long-term memory.
-Feedback from the student panels is passed on to the relevant teacher.
-Alternatively, HoS and Senior Links may choose other methods to gauge student views if student panels are not appropriate or feasible.
+The 10 questions ask for students' views on the learning environment, teacher subject knowledge and the pedagogy in each of their courses. - Teacher Development Learning Walk Student Views as part of the annual cycle of teacher development learning walks, observers take the views of students about the quality of the teaching and learning in their lessons through either discussions with a small group of students in the classroom or an online questionnaire after the lesson.

-- Staff Recruitment Lesson Observations as part of the staff recruitment process, students' views are sought after each applicant's lesson observation and subsequently used to help inform the selection of high-quality teaching staff. - Reason for Leaving College Form any student leaving college is asked to fill in a leaving college form.
+- Subject Reviews as part of the Trust's quality improvement process high achieving subjects from one college are asked to review teaching and learning in another college.
+An integral part of these subject reviews are the discussions with students to discuss how their learning is impacted by the quality of teaching.
+This feedback is used to help improve outcomes in these subject areas. - Staff Recruitment Lesson Observations as part of the staff recruitment process, students' views are sought after each applicant's lesson observation and subsequently used to help inform the selection of high-quality teaching staff. - Reason for Leaving College Form any student leaving college is asked to fill in a leaving college form.
 One of the questions asks for the reasons behind a student's decision to leave.
 Responses to this question enables the college to receive feedback and act on it appropriately.